closerdao/tdf-game-guide/01_introduction/faq.md

 ### What does daily life look like?
 A blend of individual freedom and community engagement.
 Most days include some contribution time, shared meals, and free time for personal projects or relaxation.

-## 💰 TOKENS & ECONOMY
+## 💰 Tokens & Economy

 ### What are $TDF tokens?
 Utility tokens that grant stay rights (1 token = 1 night per year) and governance weight.
 See [Token Basics](../05_token-economy/token_basics.md).

 ### How do I earn $Sweat?
-By contributing meaningful work to the community through projects, maintenance tasks, cooking, hosting, and other valuable activities.
+Mainly earned through fixed monthly roles and skill-based residencies.
+You can also earn through contributing meaningful work to the community through projects, maintenance tasks, cooking, hosting, and other valuable activities.

 ### Is this a cryptocurrency project?
 We use blockchain technology for transparency and governance, but our focus is regenerative living, not speculation or financial returns.